It ended with a search-and-rescue.

 We came to the road, and still there was no Dave.
 It was basically the last place we’d seen him.
 We were dumbfounded.
 He hadn’t caught up with us.
 He wasn’t in the last place we saw him, or anywhere in between.
 What happened?
 It was as if he just up and vanished.

 We stayed there for another hour or two, considering the situation and hoping that he would magically pop out of the woods.
 He never came.

 - Continue to retrace our steps to where we stayed last night.
 No, he wouldn’t have gone back that way.
 Besides, we were exhausted.

-- Turn around and go back up to the Hertlein Campsite, walking the same stretch of trail for the third time today.
-No, we’d been up there all afternoon and he hadn’t come that way.
+- Turn around and go back up to the Hertlein Campsite, and walk the same stretch of trail for the third time today.
+We were there all afternoon and he hadn’t come that way.
 No way he could have passed us.
 Besides, we were exhausted.